mwvgroup/pwv_kpno/1.0.0/examples/html/_sources/data_cuts.rst.txt

 Customizing Data Cuts
 *********************

+For various reasons, you may wish to apply cuts to the SuomiNet measurements used by **pwv_kpno**.
+THe most obvious use case would be to ignore a period of time when a SuomiNet weather station was experiencing technical difficulties, or if there is some unexplained, unphysical spike in the measurements.

 .. code-block:: python
     :linenos:

     from astropy.table import setdiff
     from matplotlib import pyplot as plt
     from pwv_kpno import pwv_atm